noemimessori/CookingAlly/README.md

 Easy recipe finder using real-time object detection on Android.

 ## Overview
 This demo app allows users to find quick recipes using their camera.
-The object detection model utilizes YOLOv5 ...
+The object detection model utilizes YOLOv5.
+We did these changes.

 Note: This app was built and modified from the **Object Detection Android App Tutorial Using YOLOv5**(https://github.com/AarohiSingla/TFLite-Object-Detection-Android-App-Tutorial-Using-YOLOv5.git)